The great white shark was at least 15 feet long, officials say

 Paramedics pronounced Solorio dead at the scene, the sheriff’s office said.

-In October 2010, another shark attack killed a 19-year-old college student off the same beach at Vandenberg.
+On October 22, 2010 – a day short of a two-year anniversary – another shark attack killed a 19-year-old college student off the same beach at Vandenberg.

 That shark, described as being 14 to 20 feet, bit off the left leg of Lucas McKaine Ransom of Romoland, California, while he was Boogie Boarding with a 20-year-old male friend, authorities said.